Exposition Universelle (1889): Exposition sites

-The Exposition occupied two large sites.
+The exposition occupied two large sites.
 The main site was on Champs de Mars on the Left Bank, which had been the parade ground of the Ecole Militaire, and had been occupied by the 1878 Universal Exposition.
-This was the site of the major part of the Exposition, including the Eiffel Tower, Palace of Machines, and the Palaces of Fine Arts and Liberal Arts.
-The Exposition extended across the Seine to the right bank, to the Trocadero Palace, which had been built on the heights for the 1878 Exposition.
+This was the site of the major part of the exposition, including the Eiffel Tower, Palace of Machines, and the Palaces of Fine Arts and Liberal Arts.
+The exposition extended across the Seine to the right bank, to the Trocadero Palace, which had been built on the heights for the 1878 Exposition.
 The slope from the Trocadero Palace down to the Seine was filled with terrace, fountains, gardens and horticultural exhibits.

 A separate, smaller site was located on the esplanade of Les Invalides, which hosted the pavilions of the French colonies.
 This section featured a large assortment of outdoor restaurants and cafes with foods from Indochina, North Africa, and other cuisines from around the world.
 The colonial pavilions conveyed the multiculturalism of France's colonies, the largest of them being the Palais Central des Colonies, designed by Stephen Sauvestre, who notably contributed to the design of the Eiffel Tower.
-In addition to the architectural displays of France's colonies, the exposition showcased a construction of villages inhabited by natives of the colonies, to be observed by viewers.
+In addition to the architectural displays of France's colonies, the exposition showcased a construction of villages inhabited by natives of the colonies, to be observed by viewers, such as a village nègre where 400 people were displayed.
 The colonized people had their daily lives displayed for the exposition visitors, which made some of them uncomfortable.
-Samba Lawbé Thiam, a jeweler from Senegal who was part of the 1889 exposition, said the following:
+Samba Lawbé Thiam, a jeweler from Senegal who was part of the 1889 Exposition, said the following:

 "We are very humiliated to be exhibited this way, in huts like savages; these straw and mud huts do not give an idea of Senegal.
 In Senegal ... we have large buildings, railroad stations, railroads; we light them with electricity.
 The Bureau of Hygiene does not tolerate the construction of this type of hovel.
 Those [existing ones] that fall into disrepair are not replaced."

-The incorporation of indigenous colonized individuals in the exposition was intended to be an educational element, but has also historically been framed as an exploitative and patronizing display of colonized people without their consent.
+The incorporation of indigenous colonized individuals as a "human zoo" in the exposition was intended to be an educational element and was a popular attraction, but has also historically been framed as an exploitative and patronizing display of colonized people without their consent.

 This colonial section of the exposition was linked to the Champs de Mars site by a corridor of pavilions along the left Bank.
 This corridor, at the foot of the Eiffel Tower, also featured a display called "The History of Human Habitation", with model houses depicting the history of domestic architecture, designed with much imagination by Charles Garnier, architect of the Paris Opera.

-There were twenty-two different entrances to the Exposition, around its perimeter.
-They were open from 8 a.m. until 6:00 p,m. for the major exhibits and palaces, and until 11:00 in the evening for the illuminated greens and restaurants.
+There were twenty-two different entrances to the exposition, around its perimeter.
+They were open from 8 a.m. until 6:00 p.m. for the major exhibits and palaces, and until 11:00 in the evening for the illuminated greens and restaurants.
 The major ceremonial entrance was located at Les Invalides consisting of two tall pylons with colorful ornament, like giant candelabras.